Essential Liberty (Part 1)

 Since then, judicial despots have not only undermined the plain language of our Constitution, but have done equal injury to the Bill of Rights.

 By the 1980s, judges had seemingly become the final arbiter of our Constitution, and its adulteration was so commonplace that Supreme Court Justice Thurgood Marshall would frequently lecture on “The Constitution: A Living Document,” in defense of constitutional interpretation based upon contemporaneous moral, political and cultural circumstances.

-More recently, Justice Antonin Scalia wrote, “[There’s] the argument of flexibility and it goes something like this: The Constitution is over 200 years old and societies change.
+More recently, the late Justice Antonin Scalia wrote, “[There’s] the argument of flexibility and it goes something like this: The Constitution is over 200 years old and societies change.
 It has to change with society, like a living organism, or it will become brittle and break.
 But you would have to be an idiot to believe that; the Constitution is not a living organism; it is a legal document.
 It says something and doesn’t say other things.”